-In terms of the impact of COVID-19 on operations, Atlas rolled out its business continuity contingency plans as soon as developments started to emerge.
+In terms of the impact of COVID-19 on operations, the Group rolled out its business continuity contingency plans as soon as developments started to emerge.
 A dedicated COVID-19 response team was set up in order to monitor developments on a daily basis.
-Atlas' readiness in terms of business continuity meant that disruptions to the daily operations were kept to a minimum.
-Atlas is also looking at the longer term impact on its risk management & internal control systems, as the risks that the Company faces are likely to change in the light of the unfolding economic crisis.
+The Group's readiness in terms of business continuity meant that disruptions to the daily operations were kept to a minimum.
+The Atlas Group is also looking at the longer term impact on its risk management & internal control systems, as the risks that the various subsidiaries face are likely to change in the light of the unfolding economic crisis.

-Atlas has also been in ongoing communication with the various cell owners to understand the mitigating measures undertaken to reduce disruptions to the daily operations of the cells.
+In its oversight of the cells the PCC has also been in ongoing communication with the various cell owners to understand the mitigating measures undertaken to reduce disruptions to the daily operations of the cells.
 Adequate measures are being put in place in this regard.